Pyrdacor/Ambermoon/FileSpecs/EventData.md

 19 | Has food amount
 20 | Eye cursor interaction

-Research: There might be the following condition types:
-- Has item equipped
-- Has level
-- Has ailment (possibly 13)
-- Buff active (possibly 12)

 Note: In conversations the global variable 0 is checked to be value 0 before executing a PrintText event that should be executed in any case.
 I guess PrintText events always need a preceding Condition event and the global variable 0 is always 0.
 So this is like a "always true condition".